mrsarm/pose/README.md

 ### Binary Download

-Binaries are made available each release.
+Binaries are made available each release for Linux, Mac and Windows.

 Download the binary on the [release](https://github.com/mrsarm/pose/releases) page.